josephhklier/LATIN102/translation2.md

 4. Identify the form of sagittis.
 Why does Hyginus use this case?

-Ablative, F, Plural - means
+Accusative, F, Plural - Arrows are the direct object❌ ablative with the arrows

-5. Identify the form of moriens. present active participle masculine nominative singular
+5. Identify the form of moriens. present active participle  ❌

 6. Identify felle.
 Why does Hyginus use this case?